trickyearlobe/bitsync/README.md

 The tool clones repos using SSH so you will need to generate and add SSH keys to your bitbucket account.

 You will also need to add an `AppPass` to your bitbucket user so that bitsync can access the API.

-You can do this by logging in to BitBucket, and clicking the gears icon.
-Make sure you also check your user ID in account settings... it's usually not the eMail address you use to log in.
+* You can do this by logging in to BitBucket, clicking the gears icon and navigating to `App passwords`
+* Make sure you also check your user ID in account settings... it's usually not the eMail address you use to log in.
+* Make sure the `AppPass` has enough permissions to list your organisations and access the projects and repos inside

+Finally, pass the credentials as environment variables and sync your repos.

 ```bash
 export BBUSER=ebeneezer